EddLonzanida/Eml.ConfigParser.Demo/README.md

 Use strongly-typed values from:
 * [appsettings.json](Tests/Eml.ConfigParser.Tests.Integration.NetCore/appsettings.json) or any other config.json files.
 Supports List of Native Types and accepts CustomParsers for complex types.
 * .Net5 is now supported.
-* Breaking changes: *Support to lower versions of .Net framework has been removed.* You need to upgrade to .Net5 or higher.
+* **Breaking changes:** Starting with [Eml.ConfigParser.5.0.0](https://www.nuget.org/packages/Eml.ConfigParser/5.0.0), support to lower versions of .Net framework *has been removed.* You need to upgrade to .Net5 or higher.

 ## Getting Started
 Edit your .csproj and set your *.json files to CopyToOutputDirectory.